Regulations Pertaining to Student Records

 - There is an order of a probate and family court judge which prohibits the distribution of student records to the parent.

-- In order to obtain access, the non-custodial parent must submit a written request for the student record to the school principal.
+In order to obtain access, the non-custodial parent must submit a written request for the student record to the Principal.

-- Upon receipt of the request the school must immediately notify the custodial parent by certified and first class mail, in English and the primary language of the custodial parent, that it will provide the non-custodial parent with access after 21 days, unless the custodial parent provides the principal with documentation that the non-custodial parent is not eligible to obtain access.
+- Upon receipt of the request, the school must immediately notify the custodial parent by certified and first class mail, in English and the primary language of the custodial parent, that it will provide the non-custodial parent with access after twenty-one (21) days, unless the custodial parent provides the Principal with documentation that the non-custodial parent is not eligible to obtain access.

-- Upon receipt of a court order that prohibits the distribution of information pursuant to G.L. c.
+Upon receipt of a court order that prohibits the distribution of information pursuant to MGL c.
 71, §34H, the school shall notify the non-custodial parent that it shall cease to provide access to the student record to the non-custodial parent.